gkiplangat/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 git commit -m "your commit message here" git push
 ```
-* Step 7:check your code in the alx platform, incase of any errors g
-o back to the error files and solve it.
+* Step 7:check your code in the alx platform, incase of any errors go back to the error files and solve it.